Rothfive/Tortoise_cloud/Issues.md

 I'll try and make a list of "common" (or what I feel may be common that I experience) issues with getting TorToiSe set up:

+### "I can't use the Web UI when it shows an error"

+For god knows why, the Gradio web UI will prevent clicking on anything if it's listening outside of `127.0.0.1`.

+You must click the (X) icon next to the error message to dismiss it before using the web UI again.

 ### `No hardware acceleration is available, falling back to CPU...`

 Be sure you have used the right script for setup: